 Now that telemedicine is here, and poised to stay a main component of care, Grossmann sees human connection and empathy between physicians and patients as the most important challenge.

-“We've done digital health for the last fifteen, twenty years the wrong way.
-We have empowered the doctors with the devices, but it's all for billing and not for connecting and interacting with a patient better.
+"We've done digital health for the last 15, 20 years the wrong way.
+We've empowered the doctors with the devices, but it's all for billing and not for connecting and interacting with a patient better.
 Telemedicine, teleconferencing must become another tool in how we communicate and care.
-Once that is understood by everyone—the patients, the providers, the payers, the regulators—I think that telehealth will be fully embraced after this pandemic.”
+Once that is understood by everyone, the patients, the providers, the payers, the regulators I think that telehealth will be fully embraced after this pandemic."

 The future Grossmann sees includes devices like the DUO, a handheld ECG and digital stethoscope, and the CORE digital stethoscope.
 He just expects them to continue to evolve rapidly, keeping pace with the ever-advancing technological field.